Hard boiled eggs recipe. Tips for how to boil eggs so they come out perfectly every time.

 If you have the type of stove burner that doesn't retain any heat when turned off, you might want to lower the temp to low, simmer for a minute, and then turn it off.

 Depending on how cooked you like your hard boiled eggs, the eggs should be done perfectly in 10-12 minutes.
 That said, depending on your altitude, the shape of the pan, the size of the eggs, the ratio of water to eggs, it can take a few minutes more.
+Or if you like your eggs not fully hard cooked, it can take a few minutes less.
 When you find a time that works for you, given your preferences, the types of eggs you buy, your pots, stove, and cooking environment, stick with it.

 If I'm cooking a large batch of eggs, after 10 minutes I'll sacrifice one to check for doneness, by removing it with a spoon, running it under cold water, and cutting it open.
-If it's not done enough, I'll cook the other eggs a minute or two longer.
+If it's not done enough for my taste, I'll cook the other eggs a minute or two longer.

 I also find that it is very hard to overcook eggs using this method.
 I can let the eggs sit, covered, for up to 15-18 minutes without the eggs getting overcooked.